 Monika Vischer picked music from Michael Nyman’s score to "The Cook, The Thief, His Wife and Her Lover."
 She calls it "eerie and driving, like a Hitchcock knife.
 And that soprano at the end just kills me!”

-And speaking of Hitchcock’s knife, Bob Lafley recommends Bernard Herrmann’s music for "Psycho."
-Bob says the shrieking strings have been imitated, but the original is still savage and chilling.
+And speaking of Hitchcock's knife, it wouldn't be a spooky Halloween without Bernard Herrmann's music for “Psycho.”
+The shrieking strings have been imitated, but the original is still savage and chilling.

 We aren’t done with Hitch yet.
 David Ginder selects some Hitchcock-related music from Charles Gounod, "The Funeral March of a Marionette."
 Hitchcock used it as the theme for "Alfred Hitchcock Presents."

 “I love his quirky self on the TV series, I respect his using top-of-their-game composers, and I can't help myself when I watch post-Hitchcock films and say, 'That's so Hitchcock!'"
 David says.
 "I also love that he's carrying a double bass in his cameo in 'Strangers on a Train.'"